 Because of these tendencies, it’s estimated that more than two-thirds of homeowners have underinsured their residences.
 That means their policies may not pay out enough to fully cover restoration work.
 For repair and restoration expenses that exceed a policy’s upper limits, the homeowner will need to pay the difference out of pocket.
 A professional cost estimator from a home replacement specialist, realtor or contractor can give you a better estimate of potential restoration costs.

-Damage to Commercial Properties
+Insurance Restoration: Damage to Commercial Properties

 Commercial property insurance works on somewhat similar principles as homeowner’s coverage.
 Even so, it must reimburse for and protect against losses from a wide range of claim types.
 Besides physical structures, it must also include landscaping, equipment, documents, signage and inventory.
 Coverage is generally based on the value of the business’s assets.
 Some policies also include loss of use or access under their definitions of property damage.